z-dev/web-training/courses/core/12-http-apis.md

 ###So what is standard?

 Restful(ish) HTTP APIS which return JSON as the response format.
-You can also return XML but bother are machine readible but JSON is more human readable, which has made JSON popular.
+You can also return XML, both are machine readible.
+JSON is more human readable, which has made JSON popular.

 #### When you might not use HTTP

-You care about performance.
-Most games, torrents, skype.
-Are probably going to use something which operates using UDP.
-There is a new things I know nothing about called webrtc that I think does this for websites (appear.in uses it I think).
+You care about performance e.g. games, torrents, skype.
+These are probably going to use something which operates using UDP.
+There is a new thing I know nothing about called webrtc that I think does this for websites (appear.in uses it I think).

 If you want asynchronous communications e.g. a push notification.
 Then HTTP has not got your back.
 Websockets is a relatively recent addition to browsers that can do it.
 For example when a hangout comes in and Gmail pops it open, that's probably websockets.